3 Min Read

-DETROIT (Reuters) - Ford Motor Co (F.N: Quote) reported a higher-than-expected quarterly profit on Friday as strong results in North America helped offset weak international results and higher taxes.
+DETROIT (Reuters) - Ford Motor Co (F.N) reported a higher-than-expected quarterly profit on Friday as strong results in North America helped offset weak international results and higher taxes.

 Ford shares rose 2.4 percent to $12.16 in premarket trading after its profit from continuing operations beat expectations.

 Excluding one-time items, the company reported a profit of 39 cents per share compared to analyst expectations of 35 cents, according to Thomson Reuters I/B/E/S.

 The No. 2 U.S. automaker reported first-quarter net income of $1.40 billion, or 35 cents per share, down from the $2.55 billion, or 61 cents a share, a year earlier.

 About half that drop in net income was due to a higher tax rate after Ford made an accounting change late last year, it said.

 Revenue fell to $32.4 billion from $33.1 billion.
 Analysts had expected $31.27 billion, according to Thomson Reuters I/B/E/S.